propeldata/ui-kit/README.md

   <img src="https://storybook.propeldata.com/images/time-series.png"/>
 </p>

-### Connected Mode: The Power of Propel one import away
+### Connected Mode

-In the "Connected" mode, the component will fetch and render the Propel data for you.
-To use this mode, all you need to do is pass the query prop, which configures the Metric query.
+In the "Connected" mode, the component automatically fetches the data from the Propel API.
+You don't need a backend, configure a GraphQL client, or handle loading and error states.

 To learn more about querying data with Propel, read the [Metric query documentation](https://www.propeldata.com/docs/metrics).

 Here is an example using our [@propeldata/react-counter](https://github.com/propeldata/ui-kit/tree/main/packages/react/time-series) component: